 What we do

 YWCA Central Carolinas is a nonprofit on a mission to eliminate racism, empower women and promote peace, justice, freedom and dignity for all.
-Located in the heart of Charlotte on Park Road, YWCA has been a part of Charlotte’s history since 1902.
+Each of our programs works to lift up our community and honor the dignity of all people.

 Most people know we support empowering women and men in their wellness journey with our co-ed fitness center and indoor pool on the first floor of our building.
 What people don’t know is that on the three floors above the fitness center, we provide safe, affordable, transitional housing for 66 single, unaccompanied women experiencing homelessness in a program called Women In Transition (WIT).
 Annually, approximately 125 women participate in our affordable housing and comprehensive support service program to gain the skills and resources necessary to attain and maintain permanent long-term housing.
 As part of the program, participants have access to services including: case management; computer instruction; career counseling; financial planning services, educational workshops, access to our fitness center and social activities for up to 18 months.

 Behind our building on Park Road, we built 10 townhomes to provide safe, affordable, transitional housing and intensive support services for families facing homelessness with minor children in a program called Families Together (FT).